poetic/apollo-datasource-graphql/README.md

 ### GraphQL Operations

 The `query` and `mutation` methods on the `GraphQLDataSource` make a request to the GraphQL server.
-Both accepts a second parameter, `variables`, which can be used to pass any required or option parameters with the request.
+Both accepts a second parameter, `options`, which can be used to pass variables, context, etc.

 ```javascript
 async searchCraftBeerByName(name) {